bacalhau-project/bacalhau/docs/examples/data-engineering/simple-parallel-workloads/index.md

 ```

-To submit a workload to Bacalhau, we will use the `bacalhau docker run` command.
+The job has been submitted and Bacalhau has printed out the related job id.
+We store that in an environment variable so that we can reuse it later on.

 The `bacalhau docker run` command allows one to pass input data volume with a `-v CID:path` argument just like Docker, except the left-hand side of the argument is a [content identifier (CID)](https://github.com/multiformats/cid).
 This results in Bacalhau mounting a *data volume* inside the container.
 By default, Bacalhau mounts the input volume at the path `/inputs` inside the container.

-Bacalhau also mounts a data volume to store output data.
-By default `bacalhau docker run` creates an output data volume mounted at `/outputs`.
-This is a convenient location to store the results of your job.
-See below for an example.

-And to shard across files in the input directory, we need to pass three (optional) arguments to the command:
+To shard across files in the input directory, we need to pass three (optional) arguments to the command:

 - `sharding-base-path` - the path to the directory you want to shard over
 - `sharding-glob-pattern` - the pattern to match files in the directory
 - `sharding-batch-size` - the number of files to pass into each job

-We will create 72px wide video thumbnails for all the videos in the `inputs` directory.
+We created a 72px wide video thumbnails for all the videos in the `inputs` directory.
 The `outputs` directory will contain the thumbnails for each video.
 We will shard by 1 video per job, and use the `linuxserver/ffmpeg` container to resize the videos.

 :::tip
 [Bacalhau overwrites the default entrypoint](https://github.com/filecoin-project/bacalhau/blob/v0.2.3/cmd/bacalhau/docker_run.go#L64) so we must run the full command after the `--` argument.
 In this line you will list all of the mp4 files in the `/inputs` directory and execute `ffmpeg` against each instance.